IIIF/api/source/api/presentation/3.0/index.md

 ##### thumbnail

-An external content resource, such as a small image or short audio clip, that represents the resource that has the `thumbnail` property.
+A content resource, such as a small image or short audio clip, that represents the resource that has the `thumbnail` property.
 A resource _MAY_ have multiple thumbnail resources that have the same or different `type` and `format`.

 The value _MUST_ be an array of JSON objects, where each item in the array has an `id` property and _SHOULD_ have at least one of the `type` and `format` properties.
-Images and video _SHOULD_ have the `width` and `height` properties, and time-based media _SHOULD_ have the `duration` property.
+Images and videos _SHOULD_ have the `width` and `height` properties, and time-based media _SHOULD_ have the `duration` property.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for images to enable manipulations such as resizing.

  * A Collection _SHOULD_ have the `thumbnail` property with at least one item.<br/>
    Clients _SHOULD_ render `thumbnail` on a Collection.
  * A Manifest _SHOULD_ have the `thumbnail` property with at least one item.<br/>
    Clients _SHOULD_ render `thumbnail` on a Manifest.
  * A Canvas _MAY_ have the `thumbnail` property with at least one item.
-A Canvas _SHOULD_ have the `thumbnail` property if there are multiple resources that make up the representation.<br/>
+A Canvas _SHOULD_ have the `thumbnail` property if there are multiple resources that make up the view.<br/>
    Clients _SHOULD_ render `thumbnail` on a Canvas.
  * A content resource _MAY_ have the `thumbnail` property with at least one item.
 Content resources _SHOULD_ have the `thumbnail` property with at least one item if it is an option in a Choice of resources.<br/>
    Clients _SHOULD_ render `thumbnail` on a content resource.